Causes of chronic coughing

 As the name for a broad classification of lung conditions, interstitial lung disease refers to the inflammation or scarring of lung tissue.
 A very common symptom is a dry, hacking cough accompanied by frequent breathlessness.

-This article has been fact-checked by Dr Alvin Ng Choon Yong, Consultant Respiratory Physician and Intensivist with The Respiratory Practice, Farrer Park Hospital
+This article has been verified medically by Dr Alvin Ng Choon Yong, Consultant Respiratory Physician and Intensivist with The Respiratory Practice, Farrer Park Hospital (Singapore).